madnuttah/unbound-docker/doc/DETAILS.md

 Place a new entry for cachedb in your `unbound.conf` with the content of my [`cachedb.conf`](https://raw.githubusercontent.com/madnuttah/unbound-docker/main/doc/examples/redis/cachedb.conf) or put the file in your `conf.d` directory if you use the structured directories.

-You can verify the connection to redis in the `unbound.log` or by typing `sudo docker logs unbound` in the shell:
+You can verify the connection to redis in the `unbound.log` or by typing `sudo docker logs unbound` in the shell (you'll notice the difference anyway):

 ```
 ...